rolling-scopes/site/readme/image-optimization/image-optimization.md

 You can also correct the compression value from `1 to 100` - where `1` is the most compressed image and `100` is the most quality respectful.

-⚠️ Unfortinally, we need to duplicate the `env` variables in the `build` script and in the `optimizeImages` script.
-Because the `env` variables are defined for the each script's runtime separatelly.
+⚠️ Unfortunately, we need to duplicate the `env` variables in the `build` script and in the `optimizeImages` script.
+Because the `env` variables are defined for the runtime of each script separately.

 ```JSON
 {